deepanshs/mrsimulator/docs/introduction/ethanol_example.rst

 -----------------

 Let's set up our post-simulation processing.
-We apply 1 Hz and 20 Hz of exponential line broadening to the proton and carbon methods respectively
+We apply 1 Hz and 20 Hz of exponential line broadening to the proton and carbon spectra, respectively.

-..
-GENERATED FROM PYTHON SOURCE LINES 177-193

 .. code-block:: python

     # Get the simulation data
     H_data = sim.methods[0].simulation
     C_data = sim.methods[1].simulation